-You are also a huge advocate for promoting culturally diverse women and supporting organisations who help women struggling from homelessness, domestic violence and poverty in raising kids.
+You are also a huge advocate for promoting culturally diverse women and supporting organizations that help women struggling with homelessness, domestic violence, and poverty in raising kids.
 What do you think the biggest barriers are for women to move into senior leadership roles?
 What needs to change?
 What can be done to practically support women?

-Fathers should be treated equally to mothers to encourage a degree of work-life integration and foster responsibility for child raising and household management.
+All parents should be treated equally regardless of gender to encourage a degree of work-life integration and foster responsibility for child raising and household management.

-You are the proud mother of two gorgeous children.
+You are the proud parent of two children.
 How has having children changed you?
 Are you more or less ambitious career-wise?

 It can often feel like having kids and a career are mutually exclusive.
 What are your thoughts on this?